 Bake.
 Bake until a toothpick or skewer inserted in the middle comes out clean, about 30 minutes.

-I like to serve them slightly warm, but they are delicious after they’ve cooled as well.
+I like to serve them slightly warm, but they are also delicious after they’ve cooled.

 Can I Use Dried Cranberries Instead of Fresh?